 - Reach out to your community groups (like your church, parents’ group, book club, etc.) and consider hosting a fundraiser.

-For more information or if you want to host a fundraiser, email Vice President of Development, Jade Leedham.
+For more information or if you want to host a fundraiser, contact our Vice President of Development, Jade Leedham.
 We’d love to talk about your ideas and provide support!

 As always, we appreciate all kinds of support – in-kind donations, helping us spread the word, and monetary donations, and we want to be sure you understand the wide range of need and all the ways you can partner with us.